-Surf clams (Spisula solida) live on the Eastern Coast of the U.S. and Canada from South Carolina up to Nova Scotia.
-Beach-goers on the Atlantic shore know the shells well - the surf tends to bring them to shore.
-It's famous when sliced up, fried, and served as "clam strips."
-It's also a great clam to use for chowder.
+Surf clams (Spisula solida) live on the Eastern Seaboard of the U.S. and Canada from South Carolina up to Nova Scotia.
+Beach-goers on the Atlantic coast know the shells well—the surf tends to bring them to shore.
+They're famous when sliced up, fried, and served as "clam strips."
+They're also great clams to use for chowder.

 10 of 10

-These small clams have a distinctive triangular shape and are popular in Europe.
-They can be steamed and eaten plain, but their small size and gentle flavor make them perfect for tossing with pasta or stirring into risotto.
+These small clams (Donax trunculus) have a distinctive triangular shape and are popular in Europe.
+They can be steamed and eaten plain, but their small size and gentle flavor make them perfect for tossing with pasta or stirring into a risotto.